 No Hoses, pool covers, polystyrene food containers.

-All aluminum, tin cans, steel, bi-metal food cans, and clean aluminum foil
+All aluminum, tin cans, steel, bi-metal food cans, and clean aluminum foil.
+Clean and dry tin is most valuable.

 Hazardous Waste, such as chemicals, paint, batteries, electronics, and fluorescent bulbs are too toxic for any curbside carts and require special disposal methods.
 Click here to view the city's Hazardous Waste Disposal page and learn about the convenient disposal and recycling options available to Manhattan Beach residents.